napari/docs/docs/developers/contributing/ai.md

    generated any part of it. napari's maintainers will be unable to review your contributions if you misrepresent your work (e.g., misdescribing your code changes, their effect, or your testing process).
-4. Complete all parts of the **PR description template**, including screenshots and the submission checklist.
+4. Complete all parts of the **PR description template**.
 Don't simply overwrite the template with LLM output.
 5. **Clarity and succinctness** are much more important than perfect grammar, so you shouldn't feel obliged to pass your writing through an LLM.
 If you do ask an LLM to clean up your writing style, be sure it does _not_ make it longer